Fahadkiyani/Car4Rent/README.md

 ## Untill now i have worked on the following things.

 1. - [x] Home Screen.
-   - [x] &emsp; navigation bar
+   - [x] navigation bar
-   &emsp; - [x] search bar. with pressable options which opens a new screen for advance searches.
+    - [x] search bar. with pressable options which opens a new screen for advance searches.
-   - - search for your car input field
+    -search for your car input field
-   - - city picker
+    -city picker
-   - - [x] made a list of all cities in ascending order
+    - [x] made a list of all cities in ascending order
-   - - [x] two horizental lists.
+    - [x] two horizental lists.
-     - - you may like: where latest manufectured cars or highly rated cars will be shown.
+      -you may like: where latest manufectured cars or highly rated cars will be shown.
-     - - Economical: where cheapest cars will be listed in ascending order
+      -Economical: where cheapest cars will be listed in ascending order

      ###### Working on following things in Home Screen.
-     - - [ ] suggested tags for searching cars; e.g. cars between rent of 1000-2000 pkr/day  or Luxurious cars, Suv's, Sedans's etc.
+     - [ ] suggested tags for searching cars; e.g. cars between rent of 1000-2000 pkr/day  or Luxurious cars, Suv's, Sedans's etc.
-     - - [ ] working on search functionality; where location of client will be fetched and other search modification options will be available.
+     - [ ] working on search functionality; where location of client will be fetched and other search modification options will be available.

 2. - [x] Detail screen.
     - pictures container